marklogic-community/mlphp/README.md

     % php composer.phar install

-## Examples
-MLPHP comes with a series of examples.
-To run them, see the [instructions](https://github.com/marklogic/mlphp/blob/master/examples/README.md).

 ## API Documentation
 API docs are available [online](http://marklogic.github.io/mlphp).
 A copy is also provided inside the MLPHP repo under `api/docs`.